JaneHazen/Esurance/README.md

 # Esurance
-  Sorry I did so poorly on this interview. <br>
   I made a React/Redux app where you can search by language to find better answers to the questions I stumbled over earlier today.

 # How to: